 Let’s take a look at the various ways to use filters in Discovery Education to narrow search results and make it possible to identify your best resources.
 Then, let’s look at ways to scan results to see whether those resources are what you need.
 Pick a topic that you want to research.
 Go to the Search bar and type “bones” into the box.
 Hit return to see how many results you get.
 If you get just a few results, you might want to look at them all.
 If you get dozens, hundreds, or thousands of results, you should probably narrow them down.

-My search for bones returned 1,825 results!
+My search for bones returned a lot of results!

 Sometimes the number of search result returns can be overwhelming.
 You can narrow your results in several ways.
 Try using a synonym or a more specific word for the Keyword.